protonpass/proton-pass-common/README.md

 The current package is called `PassRustCore` and it is the one that is used in the Pass iOS project.

 For now the update of this package must be done by hand.
-You first need to update the package by:
+There is two ways to update the package either you call:
+`make ios-package` and wait for the process to finish to have an updated package or you can do it by hand
 - Calling `make clean`, cleans the project
 - Calling `make swift-bindings`, generates the bindings
 - Calling `make ios-xcframework`, create the xcframework and update the Package